Some extremal results on hypergraph Tur\'{a}n problems: Introduction

-The study of \turan number plays an important role in extremal graph theory.
-One of the oldest results on \turan number, which states that every graph on $n$ vertices with more than $\frac{n}{4}$ edges contains a triangle, was proved by Mantel \cite{1907Mantel} in $1907$.
-This result was generalized later to $K_{l}$-free graphs by \turan \cite{1941Turan}.
-Furthermore, the \erdos-Stone theorem is an asymptotic version of \turan theorem, which gives the bound for the number of edges in an $H$-free graph, where $H$ is a non-complete graph.
-It is named after Paul \erdos \ and Arthur Stone, who proved it in $1946$ \cite{1946ErodsBAMS}.
-It has also been described as the ``fundamental theorem of extremal graph theory" \cite{1998BollobasGTM}.
-However, the determination of the exact asymptotic results for $\text{ex}(n,H)$ is far from being solved when $H$ is a bipartite graph.
-One of the important objects is the complete bipartite graph $K_{s,t}$.
-A well-known result of K\"{o}vari, S\'{o}s and \turan \cite{Kovari1954} showed that $\text{ex}(n,K_{s,t})=O(n^{2-1/s})$ for any integers $t>s$.
-When $s=2,3,$ \erdos, R\'{e}nyi and S\'{o}s \cite{Erdos1966} and Brown \cite{Brown1966} showed the matched lower bound respectively.
-For general values of $s$ and $t$, Koll\'{a}r, R\'{o}nyai, Szab\'{o} \cite{KRS96} first showed that $\text{ex}(n,K_{s,t})=\Omega(n^{2-\frac{1}{s}})$ when $t\geqslant s!+1$ and then this condition was improved to $t\geqslant (s-1)!+1$ by Alon, R\'{o}nyai and Szab\'{o} \cite{ARS99}.
-Recently, using the random algebraic method, Bukh \cite{Bukh2015RAC} gave a new construction of $K_{s,t}$-free graphs which also yields the matched lower bound $\text{ex}(n,K_{s,t})=\Omega(n^{2-\frac{1}{s}}),$ where $t$ is sufficiently larger than $s$.
+The study of Tur\'{a}n numbers plays an important role in extremal graph theory.
+One of the oldest results on Tur\'{a}n numbers, which states that every graph on $n$ vertices with more than $\frac{n^{2}}{4}$ edges contains a triangle, was proved by Mantel~\cite{1907Mantel} in $1907$.
+This result was generalized later to $K_{\ell}$-free graphs by Tur\'{a}n~\cite{1941Turan}.
+Furthermore, the Erd\H{o}s-Stone-Simonovits theorem~\cite{1966ES, 1946ErodsBAMS} is an asymptotic version of a generalization of Tur\'{a}n's theorem, which gives the bound for the number of edges in an $H$-free graph, where $H$ is a non-complete graph.
+Bollob\'{a}s~\cite{1998BollobasGTM} described the Erd\H{o}s-Stone-Simonovits theorem as the ``fundamental theorem of extremal graph theory''.
+The determination of the exact asymptotics for $\text{ex}(n,H)$ is far from being solved when $H$ is a bipartite graph.
+One of the important cases is the complete bipartite graph $K_{s,t}$.
+A well-known result of K\"{o}vari, S\'{o}s and Tur\'{a}n~\cite{Kovari1954} showed that $\text{ex}(n,K_{s,t})=O(n^{2-\frac{1}{s}})$ for any integers $t\geqslant s$.
+Erd\H{o}s, R\'{e}nyi and S\'{o}s~\cite{Erdos1966} and Brown \cite{Brown1966} respectively proved matching lower bounds for the cases $s=2$ and $s=3$.
+For general values of $s$ and $t$, Koll\'{a}r, R\'{o}nyai and Szab\'{o}~\cite{KRS96} first showed that $\text{ex}(n,K_{s,t})=\Omega(n^{2-\frac{1}{s}})$ when $t\geqslant s!+1.$ The bound on $t$ was improved to $t\geqslant (s-1)!+1$ by Alon, R\'{o}nyai and Szab\'{o}~\cite{ARS99}.
+Based on some ideas in~\cite{BukhIJM2013}, Bukh~\cite{Bukh2015RAC} gave a new construction of $K_{s,t}$-free graphs which also yields a matched lower bound $\text{ex}(n,K_{s,t})=\Omega(n^{2-\frac{1}{s}}),$ where $t$ is sufficiently larger than $s$.